 Several tech giants and social media platforms have faced their own malicious employee issues.
 Motherboard previously reported Facebook has fired multiple employees for abusing their data access, including one as recently as last year.
 Last month, Motherboard revealed Snapchat employees abused their own access to spy on users, and described an internal tool called SnapLion.
 That tool was also designed to respond to legitimate law enforcement requests before being abused.

 In 2005, News Corporation bought Myspace's parent company for $580 million before selling it to online advertising company Specific Media and popstar Justin Timberlake for $35 million in 2011.
 The platform was surpassed in popularity by Facebook and, though it still exists, Myspace has just a fraction of its former influence and cultural cachet.
-In 2016, data hacked from the company trickled down to the public internet, and included hashed user passwords which hackers later cracked.
+In 2016, data hacked from the company trickled down to the public internet, and included user passwords.

 Tom Anderson, the creator of the social network and default first friend of everyone on Myspace, did not respond to requests for comment sent via Twitter direct message and email.